Herbal Bitters for Digestive Drama

 With Liane Wansbrough, CNP Looking for a digestible recipe for your holiday potluck party?
 This delicious salad is warm and filling like a gratin but without the cheese hangover.
 Not to mention, the nutrients in this recipe are great stomach healers.
 The rich zinc content in pumpkin helps to heal the stomach lining.
 Garlic, natures’s great natural antibiotic, helps to combat bacterial overgrowth.
 While all-spice contains herbs which warm and strengthen digestion.
 If chickpeas give you gas, substitute with 1 cup of soaked and peeled almonds. […]

-By |2019-04-08T19:51:41-04:00December 8th, 2015|Nutrition, Recipes|Comments Off on Stomach Healing Holiday Recipe
+By |2024-06-14T03:17:10-04:00December 8th, 2015|Nutrition, Recipes|Comments Off on Stomach Healing Holiday Recipe

 Darkness, Rain & Cold.
 Prevent the Weather from affecting your Health.

 by Dr. Kathleen Regan, ND Did you know that weather has a huge impact on health?
 From ‘catching cold’ to winter blues, the fall & winter bring darker hours, damp/cold rain and eventually, dry cold weather that can compromise our health if we aren’t prepared.
 Understanding seasonal changes is one of the most important steps you can take in cold & flu prevention and in maintaining health all-year long.
 Darkness We have evolved with the 24 hour light-dark cycle of our planet.
 Our exposure to sun and darkness influences all of our biorhythms from temperature regulation to sleep cycle to hormonal balance.
 Long-dark days are notorious for causing us to sleep longer, feel more fatigued, and ‘out-of-sorts’.
 Tip#1 There are always beautiful, sunny days in the fall and winter.
 Get outside during these times and expose yourself to the light.
 This will help to boost mood and physiological balance.
 Tip#2 Supplement with adrenal support.
 The adrenal gland sits on top of the kidneys and is responsible for the secretion of cortisol, which is one of the hormones affected by long-dark days.
 Depletion or imbalance in cortisol secretion can leave us feeling, tired, and overwhelmed with poor stress tolerance.
 Taking adrenal support will help to nourish this gland and regulate production of stress hormones helping us to manage our stress better.
 Tip#3 Supplement with melatonin as the season changes.
 Sometimes the worst part about change is our inability to adjust.
 The dark days come and we never really make the natural transition.
 Taking melatonin before bedtime sends a message to the brain that darkness has come and it is time for sleep.
-This helps us to achieve a deeper state of sleep where our body [...]
+This helps us to achieve a deeper state of [...]

-By |2019-04-08T19:51:43-04:00September 7th, 2015|Cold and Flu Season, Nutrition, Self Care|Comments Off on Darkness, Rain & Cold.
+By |2024-06-24T08:50:36-04:00September 7th, 2015|Cold and Flu Season, Nutrition, Self Care|Comments Off on Darkness, Rain & Cold.
 Prevent the Weather from affecting your Health.

 The Family Breakfast Smoothie Recipe